tobywise/pain_hallucination_task/readme.md

 1. Stimulation and checkerboard/question mark stimuli fade in (ramp up period in config file)
 2. Stimulation & visual stimulus intensity held constant (hold period in config)
 3. Stimulation & visual stimuli fade out (ramp down period in config)
-4. Subject makes a response and indicates confidence (maximum allowed response time given in config)
+4. Subject makes a response and indicates confidence (maximum allowed response time given in config

+### Changing instructions

+Instructions for each stage are given in text files.
+Instruction blocks to be shown on consecutive screens are separated by asterisks.